Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 September 2024 13.31.14 UTC
+- WIB: Minggu, 22 September 2024 14.20.57 UTC
-- WITA: Minggu, 22 September 2024 14.31.14 UTC
+- WITA: Minggu, 22 September 2024 15.20.57 UTC
-- WIT: Minggu, 22 September 2024 15.31.14 UTC
+- WIT: Minggu, 22 September 2024 16.20.57 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: inspirational
+Kategori: friendship